arron21/spiritandground-hugo/content/poetry/sanctuary.md

 “We will not be a _Sanctuary City_ or country-”

-You say;
+You say-

 Will you praise God in your next breath?

-I'm waiting for the words, to snake from your mouth-
+I'm waiting for the words, to snake from your mouth
 \-

 Refugees cry out, “sanctuary!”